joaomelo/hot-collection/README.md

       `;
     }

-But reading and writing in Firestore is an asynchronous exercise.
+But bring data from Firestore to your app is in most cases an stream management exercise.
 In the last example, the UI will not update if employee data changes.
 We have a better way to solve that.

 ### Subscribing to Data Updates